Curriculum Information Guide

 |PCM 328 Advanced Writing and Editing||3|

-Three courses selected from among the following eight offerings:
+Four courses selected from the following six Additional Core Courses:

 Two courses selected from among the following four offerings: